netdata/netdata/collectors/systemd-journal.plugin/README.md

 Restart=always
 ```

-Then, enable and start `systemd-journal-upload`, like this:
+8. Enable and start `systemd-journal-upload`, like this:

 ```sh
 sudo systemctl enable systemd-journal-upload